About a dozen animals killed in Long Island pet store fire

 The flames broke out at Magic Isle on Middle Country Road in Centereach just before 10 a.m.

-Firefighters from Centereach, Coram and Lake Ronkonkoma responded to the scene and extinguished the fire.
+Firefighters from seven departments responded to the scene and extinguished the fire.
+Police and firefighters could be seen removing dozens of cages and glass containers from the premises, saving animals that survived.

+"So many people came to help," owner Linda Carpinone said tearfully.
+"They got so many of the animals out."

 No one was inside at the time.